sweirich/pl-semantics-and-types/README.md

 ## Course Information

 * *Instructor*: [Stephanie Weirich](http://www.seas.upenn.edu/~sweirich)

 * *Meeting Times*: MW 1:45pm-3:14pm (9/03 to 12/8)

 * *Location*: TBA

 * *Office Hours*: TBA

 * *Prerequisites*: We will start from the beginning, so there are no real prerequisites.
 However, we will move quickly, so even if you have seen some of this before, we will get to new stuff soon.
-Familiarity wth functional programming (e.g. OCaml, Haskell or Rocq) is highly recommended.
+Familiarity with basic functional programming (e.g. OCaml, Haskell or Rocq) is highly recommended.
 You should be comfortable programming with first-class functions and inductive/algebraic datatypes.
 CIS 5000 is recommended, especially